-Some outcome scores from interRAI assessments were not identified on long-term care plans during regular reviews and detailed interventions developed.
-These included outcome scores such as falls, nutrition, and behavioural risks.
+There were 31 overdue interRAI re-assessments covered by the waiver period and nine (9) overdue new interRAI assessments which needed to be completed.
+Outcome scores from interRAI assessments such as pain, falls, nutrition and behavioural issues were not being identified on long-term care plans.
+The previous area requiring improvement relating to developing required detailed interventions remains open (mapped to NZS 8134:2008, Criterion 1.3.5.2).
+Residents' dietary profiles were not consistently reviewed every sixmonths and dated on completion.
 Subsection 3.3: Individualised activities The people: I participate in what matters to me in a way that I like.
 Te Tiriti: Service providers support Māori community initiatives and activities that promote whanaungatanga.
 As service providers: We support the people using our services to maintain and develop their interests and participate in meaningful community and social activities, planned and unplanned, which are suitable for their age and stage and are satisfying to them.
 FA Planned activities are appropriate to the residents' needs and abilities.
-Activities are conducted by three activities staff, an occupational therapist, a level four Careerforce trained staff and one currently studying for a diversional therapy course.
-The programme runs from Monday to Sunday.
+Activities are conducted by two activities coordinators.
+The programme runs from Monday to Friday with weekends reserved for church services and EPOA/whānau/family visits.
 The activities are based on assessments and reflected the residents' social, cultural, spiritual, physical, and cognitive needs/abilities, past hobbies, interests, and enjoyments.
 However, some interRAI assessment outcome scores were not identified on long term care plans (refer 3.2.5).
 Residents' birthdays are celebrated.
 A resident profile detailing their life history is completed for each resident within two weeks of admission in consultation with the family and resident.
-The activity programme is formulated by the activities coordinators in consultation with the GM, CL, regional director, EPOAs, residents, and activities care staff.
-The activities are varied and appropriate for people assessed as requiring rest-home, hospital, YPD and LTS-CH level of care.
-Residents assessed as requiring YPD are involved in activities of their choice, and this was confirmed in interviews conducted.
+The activity programme is formulated by the activities coordinators in consultation with the GM, CM, regional director, EPOAs, residents, and activities care staff.
+The activities are varied and appropriate for people assessed as requiring rest-home, hospital, YPD and respite level of care.
+Residents assessed as requiring YPD care involved in activities of their choice.
 Activity progress notes and activity attendance checklists were completed daily.
 The residents were observed participating in a variety of activities on the audit days that were appropriate to their group settings.
 The planned activities and community connections were suitable for the residents.
-The service promotes access to EPOA/whānau /family and friends.
+The service promotes access to EPOA/whānau/family and friends.
 Residents' activities and care plans were evaluated every six months or when there was any significant change.
 Van trips are conducted once a week except under Covid-19 national restrictions.
-Opportunities for Māori and whānau to participate in te ao Māori are facilitated through community engagements with community traditional leaders, and by celebrating religious and cultural festivals.
-The activities coordinator reported that there is a Māori music therapist who visit the service every six-weeks and last visited during the Matariki holiday.
-Residents, staff and family members shared home-made bread and soup.
-EPOA/whānau/family and residents reported overall satisfaction with the level and variety of activities provided.
-Subsection 3.4: My medication The people: I receive my medication and blood products in a safe and timely manner.
-Te Tiriti: Service providers shall support and advocate for Māori to access appropriate medication and blood products.
-As service providers: We ensure people receive their medication and blood products in a safe and timely manner that complies with current legislative requirements and safe practice guidelines.
-PA Moderate The medication management policy was current and in line with the Medicines Care Guide for Residential Aged Care.
-Indications for use are noted for pro re nata (PRN) medications, including over-the-counter medications, and supplements.
-Allergies are indicated on all medicine charts, and all photos uploaded were current.
-Eye drops were dated on opening.
-Medication reconciliation is conducted by the nursing team when a resident is transferred back to the service from the hospital or any external appointments.
-The nursing team checked medicines against the prescription, and these were updated in the electronic medication management system.
-The caregivers were observed administering medications safely and correctly in both wings.
-Medications were stored safely and securely in the trolley, locked treatment room, and cupboards.
-The medication policy clearly outlines that residents', including Māori residents and their whānau, are supported to understand their medications.
-An improvement is required to ensure three monthly GP medication reviews, evaluation of PRN outcomes, weekly and six monthly controlled drug stock-take, monitoring of room and fridge temperatures, assessment of residents self-administering medications is completed within the required time frames.
-Subsection 3.5: Nutrition to support wellbeing The people: Service providers meet my nutritional needs and consider my food preferences.
-FA The kitchen service complies with current food safety legislation and guidelines.
-Meal services are outsourced to an external catering company and delivered in a hot box and heated plates to respective dining rooms.
-The catering company has an approved food control plan from the local council, which expires on 14 September 2023.
-The
+In an interview conducted the activities staff reported that there were no residents who identify as Māori but opportunities for Māori and whānau to participate in te ao Māori would be facilitated through community engagements with community traditional leaders, and by celebrating religious and cultural festivals.